 Overtime Pay Requirements

-There are a lot of misperceptions about overtime laws.
+There are many misconceptions about overtime laws.
 We will cover five of the main topics pertaining to overtime pay requirements in Florida.

 - Unless exempt, employees should receive a time and one-half of their typical hourly rate when they have worked more than 40 hours in a workweek.